FEES & CHARGES

 Unsorted bulk waste

-Unsorted waste contains materials that could be separated and accepted at the Waste Facility for recycling or repurposing.
-Examples of recyclable items which may be mixed into this waste stream is general waste plus green waste, cardboard, household recycling, clean fill, scrap metal and/or timber.
+Unsorted waste contains materials that could otherwise be separated and accepted at the Waste Facility for recycling or repurposing.
+This category may include general waste mixed with recyclable materials such as cardboard, household recyclables, clean fill and/or scrap metal.

-The following recyclable materials are not accepted in the unsorted category and must always be presented separately.
-Bulk or skip loads presenting with these materials mixed in who cannot separate them will not be approved to dispose at the Waste Facility.
+The following recyclable materials are not accepted in the unsorted bulk waste category and must always be presented separately.
+Loads containing these materials that cannot be separated will not be accepted at the Waste Facility.

 • Household + vehicle batteries